 What is the Board of Directors and what does it do?

 The Board of Directors is the governing body for the member-owners of Rising Tide.
-It is composed of 9 people, all member-owners of Rising Tide, elected by the owners.
+It is comprised of nine member-owners of Rising Tide, elected by the owners.
 Terms for Directors are 3 years, rotating so that the terms do not expire at the same time.
 The Board is responsible for ensuring organizational performance on behalf of all of Rising Tide’s member-owners.

 This work includes developing clearly stated expectations through written policies; delegating responsibility for, and authority over, the achievement of stated objectives; and monitoring compliance with written policies.
 The Board of Rising Tide should be strategic and visionary with its view toward the future of our cooperative, rather than focusing solely on the short-term.